internetarchive/iari/README.md

 * Using the data over time can help follow and understand changes in patterns of referencing.
 * and more...

+# Use cases
+1. to support various queries of various citation types to learn various things about cited material.
+E.g. number of citations per source or publication.
+2. to be able to query to learn about how well citations are linked... to help us understand the gaps, scale and scope of the Goal of Turn All References Blue.

 # Supported templates
 There are a lot of templates in use in the different Wikipedias.
 For now the bot only supports templates and parameters from English Wikipedia